castroisabel/similarity-based-kaplan-meier/README.md

 **Author:** Isabel de C. Beneyto

-A generalized version of the Kaplan-Meier estimator called the similarity-based Kaplan-Meier.
+A generalized version of the Kaplan-Meier (KM) estimator called the similarity-based Kaplan-Meier.
 This repository implements an approach that integrates a similarity measure into the traditional Kaplan-Meier formula, enabling weighted covariate assignment for enhanced survival analysis.

 ## Model